sumatrapdfreader/sumatrapdf/mupdf/android/ReadMe.txt

 Whatever directory it unpacks to, ensure that both the 'tools' and 'platform-tools' directories inside it have been added to your PATH.

 2) Download the android ndk, and unpack it.
-These instructions have been written with r6b (the latest version at the time of writing) of the NDK in mind; other versions may give problems.
+These instructions were written with NDK r6b (the latest version at the time of writing) in mind, but the build has now been tweaked to work with r8b.
+Other versions may give problems.
 On windows I unpacked it as:

-   C:\android-ndk-r6b
+   C:\android-ndk-r8b

 on Macos an older version unpacked as: